Axl Rose: 1983–1986: early years

 Shortly after his arrival in Los Angeles, Rose met guitarist Kevin Lawrence outside The Troubadour in West Hollywood in March 1983 and joined his band Rapidfire.
 They recorded a five-song demo in May 1983 at Telstar Studios in Burbank, which, after years of legal action, was released as an EP, Ready to Rumble, in 2014.

 After parting ways with Lawrence, he formed the band Hollywood Rose with his childhood friend Izzy Stradlin, who had moved to Los Angeles in 1980, and 16-year-old guitarist Chris Weber.
-In January 1984, the band recorded a five-song demo featuring the tracks "Anything Goes", "Rocker", "Shadow of Your Love", and "Reckless Life", which was released in 2004 as The Roots of Guns N' Roses.
+Hollywood Rose was originally named AXL.
+Weber said it was Rose's idea to take the band's name for himself, but journalist Rob Tannenbaum says it was suggested by friends.
+(Rose would legally adopt the name W. Axl Rose prior to signing with Geffen Records in March 1986.)
+In January 1984, Hollywood Rose recorded a five-song demo featuring the tracks "Anything Goes", "Rocker", "Shadow of Your Love", and "Reckless Life", which was released in 2004 as The Roots of Guns N' Roses.
 Guitarist Slash and drummer Steven Adler, future members of Guns N' Roses, joined Hollywood Rose before the band's dissolution.
 Rose then joined L.A.
 Guns.
 While struggling to make an impact on the Hollywood music scene, Rose held down a variety of jobs, including the position of night manager at the Tower Records/Video location on Sunset Boulevard.
 Rose and Stradlin also smoked cigarettes for a scientific study at UCLA for the reported wages of $8 per hour.

 In March 1985, Rose and his former L.A.
 Guns bandmate Tracii Guns formed Guns N' Roses by merging their respective bands Hollywood Rose and L.A.
 Guns with Stradlin, drummer Rob Gardner and bassist Ole Beich.
 By June, after several lineup changes, the band consisted of Rose, lead guitarist Slash, rhythm guitarist Izzy Stradlin, bassist Duff McKagan, and drummer Steven Adler.
 The lineup debuted at The Troubadour and proceeded to play the L.A. club circuit, eventually building a devoted fan following.
 The band attracted the attention of several major record labels, before signing with Geffen Records in March 1986.
 The following December, they released the four-song EP Live ?!*@ Like a Suicide on the Geffen imprint UZI Suicide.